konung-yaropolk/ImageJ-csv-cutter/README.md

 # ImageJ-cvs-cutter

-Simple tool for Ca-metry data preprocessing, recieved using Olympus Fluoview software.
-Given script reformats your ImageJ ROI cvs-multimeasurements, based on the events timing from Olympus Fluoview metadata.
+Simple tool for Calcium-imaging data preprocessing, based on timing-metadata from Olympus Fluoview sowtware Given script reformats your ImageJ ROI cvs-multimeasurements, based on the events timing from Olympus Fluoview metadata.

 Algorythm explanation: